-When you configure your wireless LAN home network, enable an encryption method, first on your access point device, then on the other devices you intend to connect to your home network.
+When you configure your wireless LAN home network, enable an encryption method, first on your access point device or router, then on the other compatible devices you intend to connect to your home network.
 Refer to the documentation of the devices.
 Keep any passcodes secret and in a safe place separate from the devices.

-To view or change the settings of the wireless LAN Internet access point in your Nokia N93, see "Access points", on page 99.
+To view or change the settings of the wireless LAN Internet access point in your Nokia N80, see "Access points," p.
+98.